 In nature, Native Blackberry provides many animals with these essential nutrients to help them survive in the wild.
 So if you are looking for a healthy alternative from sugary snacks, they make the perfect berry to enjoy.

-Native Blackberry is arguably one of the most natural plants to grow.
+Native Blackberry is Arguably one of the Most Natural Plants to Grow

 Blackberry canes are green to dark purple.
 Leaves are also green to purple depending on the season and have frequently been used in folklore for medicinal purposes.
 Certain cultivated varieties of blackberries are conveniently thorn-less and hence are more comfortable to pick.
 Blackberries are exceptionally high in nutritional value and taste sweet as well.
 Berry growth usually peaks in June or July.
-Harvest berries when they are entirely black and come off the plant easily as under-ripe blackberries are tart and will not ripen once picked.
-Blackberries are self-pollinating and propagate quite easily.
-Plant blackberries in late fall.
+Harvest berries when they are entirely black and come off the plant quickly as under-ripe blackberries are tart and will not ripen once picked.
+Blackberries are self-pollinating and propagate quite easily—plant blackberries in late fall.
 In colder climates, plant these in early spring.

 The Wild Blackberry Bush (Thorns) is a great plant to have.
-The fruit on this plant is well known for its health benefits such as fiber, omega-3, Manganese, proteins, vitamin C, and K, etc. They will require a small amount of maintenance such as weeding and watering, but they produce an abundant, blackberry that is delicious.
+The fruit on this plant is well known for its health benefits such as fiber, omega-3, Manganese, proteins, vitamin C, and K, etc. They will require a small amount of maintenance, such as weeding and watering, but they produce an abundant blackberry that is delicious.
 This plant will provide a large berry in the summer months that is very sweet and quite juicy.
 It is a fast-growing plant and will reach up to 6 feet tall in a brief time.